Hacker News Reader: Best @ 2026-01-28 04:55:50 (UTC)

 Better Alternatives / Prior Art:

-• Non-algorithmic / decentralized social: Some advocate federated networks and open feed-ranking algorithms to reduce centralized editorial control, while others say federation won’t beat network effects or usability (c46780854, c46781568).
+• Decentralized/federated media: Some advocate open or federated networks and transparent feed algorithms to reduce single-point censorship, while others say federation historically fails due to usability and network effects (c46780854, c46781568).

 Expert Context: